We usually associate testing with PPC and CRO. It’s not so common to bring a testing mentality in our SEO efforts.

 - Step 4: Test for ranking improvements.

 All serious marketers should test their SEO.
+It's not only me who's saying it, it's the experts.

 Testing is a great way to ensure your site’s SEO health.
 It gives you real-time feedback on how well your optimization is working.